Random Popular Matchings with Incomplete Preference Lists: Introduction

-The probabilistic variant in the case that preference lists are not complete, with every person's preference list having the same length $k$, was mentioned and conjectured by Mahdian \cite{mahdian} and simulated by Abraham et al. \cite{abraham}, but the exact phase transition point, or whether it exists at all, had not been found yet.
-In this paper, we study that case and discover a phase transition at $\alpha = \alpha_k$, where $\alpha_k \geq 1$ is the root of equation $x e^{-1/2x} = 1-(1-e^{-1/x})^{k-1}$.
+\textsc{rpmp} in the case that preference lists are strict but not complete, with every person's preference list having the same length of a constant $k$ was simulated by Abraham et al. \cite{abraham}, and was conjectured by Mahdian \cite{mahdian} that the phase transition will shift by an amount exponentially small in $k$.
+However, the exact phase transition point, or whether it exists at all, had not been found yet.
+In this paper, we study this case and prove a phase transition at $\alpha = \alpha_k$, where $\alpha_k \geq 1$ is the root of equation $x e^{-1/2x} = 1-(1-e^{-1/x})^{k-1}$.
 In particular, we prove that for $k \geq 4$, if $\alpha > \alpha_k$, then a popular matching exists with high probability; and if $\alpha < \alpha_k$, then a popular matching exists with low probability.
-For $k \leq 3$, in which the equation does not have a solution in $[1, \infty)$, a popular matching always exists with high probability for every value of $\alpha \geq 1$.
+For $k \leq 3$, where the equation does not have a solution in $[1, \infty)$, a popular matching always exists with high probability for any value of $\alpha \geq 1$ without a phase transition.